ktor-doc-jp/ktor-doc-jp/clients/http-client/features/http-plain-text.md

 feature:
   artifact: io.ktor:ktor-client-core:$ktor_version
   class: io.ktor.client.features.HttpPlainText
+ktor_version_review: 1.2.0
 ---

-This feature processes the request content as plain text of a specified charset by `defaultCharset`.
+This feature processes the request content as the plain text with a charset specified by `defaultCharset`.
 Also, it will process the response content as plain text too.

 {% include feature.html %}